davidlhayes/project3/README.md

 ## Technologies Used

 1. Ruby
-2. Rails - Chosen over Sinatra for purposes of education and experience.
+2. Rails framework - Chosen over Sinatra for purposes of education and experience.
-3. Backbone.js
+3. Backbone.js with Underscore.js for templating
-4. Bootstrap - A powerful styling framework with-in built-in responsive design abilities
+4. JavaScript with jQuery

 ## Security